mbuchber/SEE-KID/README.md

 Additionally, the system is used for education and training purposes, because by means of extensive possibilities for parameterization of the human eye model, common pathological cases of human eye motility (e.g. strabismus) can be modeled – and subsequently treated.

-<ins>We can recommend our books on computer-assisted eye motility diagnoistics using the SEE++ software:</ins>
+<ins>We can recommend our books on computer-assisted eye motility diagnostics using the SEE++ software:</ins>
 * [Computer Assisted Eye Motility Diagnostics (in English, to be released Dec.
 2024)](https://www.amazon.de/dp/303165563X)
 * [Augenmotilitätsstörungen: Computerunterstütze Diagnose und Therapie (in German)](https://www.amazon.de/dp/B00TZZIDQY)